Where are they now? Man Utd’s XI from Anthony Martial’s debut in 2015

 They had good reason to believe they were witnessing the emergence of a world-class forward who would fire United back to the very top.
 To score a goal like Martial did on your debut against Liverpool is effectively the holy grail of Manchester United performances.

-The Frenchman struggled to live up to the hype that surrounded him, but there were still incredible moments.
+The Frenchman struggled to live up to the hype that surrounded him, especially if you look at his scoring record over the past couple of years, but he’s still provided his fair share of memorable moments.
 The debut, his winner against Everton in the FA Cup semi-final and his post-lockdown transformation into Pele the pick of the bunch.

 A lot’s changed since that clash against Liverpool in September 2015, and while United have struggled to get back on their perch in the six-and-a-half years since, there have been plenty of comings and goings.